 Until the turn of the twenty-first century, books were published primarily by publishing companies in the principal cities of the world.
 An author would contact the publisher, who would consider a submitted manuscript, suggest changes and either reject the submission or accept it for publication.
 Then at some time over the past century, as publishers were besieged by ever-more would-be authors, the literary agent came upon the scene to screen, select and help authors prepare their manuscripts for submission to the publishers.
 To achieve profitability,

-There are a number of factors influencing how you can publish and what type of publisher you can choose.
-Or become: the following and professional standing –that is, the “platform”—of the author. the type or genre of the book, the number of books you have to offer in the excitement you can generate over the appearance of your new book, whether it be a novel, biography, cookbook or self-improvement strategy.
+A number of factors influence how you can publish and what type of publisher you can choose, or become: the following and professional standing:that is, the “platform”—of the author. the type or genre of the book, the number of books you have to offer in the excitement you can generate over the appearance of your new book, whether it be a novel, biography, cookbook or self-improvement strategy.

 Pub 3.0: Role of the Peer network: Literary societies, online groups

 About the best thing I did for my writing career was to join local writing groups: St. Louis Writers Guild, Sisters in Crime and St. Louis Publishers Association.
 Each literary society, in its own way filled in my ignorance of a huge and growing publishing industry, which is located, not only in the great publishing houses of New York, London, Toronto and Sydney, but in newspaper offices. homes, internet companies and tiny home studios worldwide, like my own cave in the basement of our house.
 In addition, online groups on social networks have led me to friendships across the sea and throughout the U. S., affording me new publicity and publication opportunities to an ever widening audience.

 Future topics in this free online course will include the following:

 Pub 4.0: Hooray, you’ve got a book!
 Now what?

 Pub 5.0: Getting noticed: Discoverability